Rice production in the United States: Types of rice

 In California, production is dominated by short and medium-grain japonica varieties, including cultivars developed for the local climate, such as Calrose, which makes up as much as 85% of the state's crop.
 The broad classification of rice grown includes long-grain rice, medium-grain rice and short-grain rice.

 While more than 100 varieties of rice are now grown in the world, in the US 20 varieties of rice are commercially produced, primarily in the states of Arkansas, Texas, Louisiana, Mississippi, Missouri, and California.
 Primary classifications of rice grown are the long, medium or short-grain type.
 The long-grain rice is slender and long, the medium-grain rice is plump but not round, and the short-grain rice is round.
 The forms of rice are brown rice, parboiled rice and regular-milled white rice.

 Domestically, 58% of rice in the US is used as food, while 16% is used in food and beer processing and 10% is used in pet food.

-Special varieties of rice, such as jasmine rice and basmati rice which are of the aromatic variety, are imported from Thailand, India, and Pakistan, as such varieties have not been evolved in the US; this demand for import is quite substantial and largely to meet the increasing population of the rice-eating ethnic community.
+Special varieties of rice, such as the aromatic jasmine and basmati varieties, are imported from Thailand, India, and Pakistan, because they are not grown in the US.
+Demand for imported rice has been increasing thanks to the growing population of the rice-eating ethnic communities.